cancerit/cgpPindel/README.md

 ####Cutting the release
 1. Update `perl/lib/Sanger/CGP/Pindel.pm` to the correct version (adding rc/beta to end if applicable).
-2. Update `Changes` to show major items.
+2. Update `CHANGES.md` to show major items.
 3. Run `./prerelease.sh`
 4. Check all tests and coverage reports are acceptable.
-5. Commit the updated docs tree and updated module/version.
+5. Commit the updated docs and updated module/version.
 6. Push commits.
 7. Use the GitHub tools to draft a release.

 LICENCE
 =======

-Copyright (c) 2014-2015 Genome Research Ltd.
+Copyright (c) 2014-2016 Genome Research Ltd.

 Author: Cancer Genome Project <cgpit@sanger.ac.uk>